-- 11.17.10 The accountable manager shall nominate post holders, acceptable and approved by CAA, who are responsible for the management and supervision of safety critical aspects for the aerodrome operations. - 11.17.11 When CAA requires competency certification, the aerodrome operator shall employ only those persons possessing such certificates. - 11.17.12 The aerodrome operator shall ensure the competency of all personnel involved with aerodrome safety functions and nominated post holders, and shall obtain prior approval from CAA for all new appointments, including promotions and similar changes in safety related functions. - 11.17.13 The aerodrome operator shall implement a programme to upgrade the competency of the personnel referred to in subsection (11.18.8). - 11.17.14 At the aerodrome, additional post holders, responsible for safety critical aspects for the aerodrome operation shall include the following: - a) Aerodrome Safety a person who shall be the responsible individual and focal point for the development and maintenance of an effective Safety Management System in accordance with these regulations and CAR 100; - b) Aerodrome Operations a person who shall be responsible for ensuring that the aerodrome and its operation comply with the requirements of these regulations; - c) Aerodrome Maintenance a person who shall be responsible for ensuring that the aerodrome's maintenance programmes for safety critical infrastructure comply with the requirements of these regulations; - d) Rescue Firefighting Service a person who shall be responsible for establishing and effectively managing all aspects of Rescue and Firefighting Services as per the requirements of these regulations; and - e) Aerodrome compliance a person who shall be responsible for the compliance with, and the adequacy of, the procedures required by regulations, and for the continuance in improvement of standards.
+- 11.17.10 The accountable manager shall nominate aerodrome post holders, approved by CAA, who are responsible for the management and supervision of safety critical aspects for the aerodrome operations. - 11.17.11 When CAA requires competency certification, the aerodrome operator shall employ only those persons possessing such certificates. - 11.17.12 The aerodrome operator shall ensure the competency of all personnel involved with aerodrome safety functions and nominated post holders.
+Approval from CAA shall be obtained prior to all new appointments or acting positions for post holders as specified under 11.17.18 and Rescue and Firefighting positions specified under 9.2.62. - Note 1: The approval of acting positions shall be obtained when an Aerodrome Post Holder is unavailable for more than 15 days or has left the organization. - 11.17.13 The person nominated as post holder shall not be permitted to occupy one of the positions without prior approval of the Authority. - 11.17.14 The Authority may, at any time, restrict, suspend, or revoke, the approval of a Post Holder.
+A report shall be submitted to the Aerodrome operator indicating the reasons for this restriction, suspension, or revocation. - 11.17.15 A vacancy, or potential vacancy, of any of the Post Holder positions, shall be notified to the Authority.
+Initial notification of a vacancy shall, within 5 working days, be followed by an action plan via the management of change process, to manage and replace the vacant position. - 11.17.16 The Aerodrome Operator shall update its Aerodrome Manual including the organizational structure with respect to the approved Aerodrome Post Holder. - 11.17.17 The aerodrome operator shall establish and implement a training implement a programme to upgrade the competency of the personnel referred to in subsection (11.17.8). - 11.17.18 At the aerodrome, the list of post holders (key management personal) are as follows: - a) Aerodrome Safety. a person who shall be the responsible individual and focal point for the development and maintenance of an effective Safety Management System in accordance with these regulations and CAR 100; - b) Aerodrome Operations. a person who shall be responsible for ensuring that the aerodrome and its operation comply with the requirements of these regulations; - c) Aerodrome Maintenance. a person who shall be responsible for ensuring that the the requirements of these regulations; - d) Rescue Firefighting Service. a person who shall be responsible for establishing and effectively managing all aspects of Rescue and Firefighting Services as per the requirements of these regulations; and e) Aerodrome compliance. a person who shall be responsible for the compliance with, and the adequacy of, the procedures required by regulations, and for the continuance in improvement of standards.